-The Huntsville Havoc is an SPHL team that won the championship in 2018.
+The Huntsville Havoc is an SPHL team that won the championship in 2018 and 2019.
 They are defending their title and usually have themed nights for an inexpensive treat.
 Kids don’t have to worry about being loud because that’s encouraged!
 If hockey isn’t your style, you can always head to Stars and Strikes for a one stop shop fun time.
 Bowling, escape rooms, arcades and more are part of the appeal of this complex!
 They are usually even running a deal.
 Plus, across the street, you can play TopGolf if that is what floats your boat!

 It won’t break the bank